 Trial lenses will be used to verify the contact lens selection.
 Lenses will be placed on your eye and your doctor will use the slit lamp to evaluate the position and movement of the lenses as you blink and look in different directions.
 You will also be asked how the lenses feel.

 You will be given instructions on how to care for your lenses and how long to wear them.
 You will also receive training on how to handle, apply and remove the lenses.
-Your follow will be set up within 1 – 2 weeks.
+Your follow up visit will be set up within 1 – 2 weeks.

 Regardless of how often or how long you wear your contact lenses, your eyes should be examined at least once a year.
+Order Contact Lenses Online now.